syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 ![Spanned Appointment in  WPF Scheduler](appointments_images/adding-spannedappointments.png)

 N>
-* In all day panel of day, week and work week views, Span appointments are ordered and rendered based on start date time of appointment, followed by time duration of appointment and followed by `IsSpanned `appointments.
+* In an all day panel of the day, week and work week views, the Span appointments are ordered and rendered based on the start date-time, followed by the time duration of the appointment and `IsSpanned `appointments respectively.

 [View sample in GitHub](https://github.com/SyncfusionExamples/spanned-appointment-scheduler-wpf)